Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script uses the pwd command to print the present working directory.
+this script lists all files in the directory